 - Star Wars: In Attack of the Clones, Mace Windu kills Boba Fett's (for lack of a better word) father, Jango Fett.
 Before the young Boba can get his revenge, Windu is killed by Palpatine.

-- The Belgariad: Inside Rak Cthol, the Companions end up finding a runaway slave named Taiba, who by prophecy, is the sole survivor of the Marag race.
+- Inside Rak Cthol, the Companions end up finding a runaway slave named Taiba, who by prophecy, is the sole survivor of the Marag race.
 She carried nothing but a rusted knife with her in hopes of finding and killing Cthuchik for raping her and sacrificing her children, but got lost in the process until that point.
 When the Companions come back, Taiba insists on going back to Ctuchik, but they tell her that Cthuchik was obliterated out of existence, and the fact that Rak Cthol is collapsing.
 She breaks down initially, but out of gratitude, she joins the Companions.

 - The Bible: When the Israelites take possession of the Promised Land, God instructs them to declare a few sanctuary cities.
 Someone who accidentally kills someone else could flee to one of these cities and be protected from vengeance.
 Key word is accidentally; murderers get no sanctuary.